Related Conditions and Treatments

 A spinal cord injury is any damage to the spinal cord that is caused by trauma, rather than a birth defect or medical condition.

 Urinary Tract Infection (UTI) in Children and Babies

 A urinary tract infection (UTI) is a bacterial infection in the urinary tract that can cause discomfort and complications in your child.

 The urodynamics study is a test used to assess how well your child's bladder and urethral sphincter are doing their jobs of collecting, holding, and releasing urine.

 Voiding Cystourethrogram (VCUG)

-A voiding cystourethrogram is a minimally invasive test that uses a special x-ray technology to visualize your child's urinary tract and bladder.
+A voiding cystourethrogram is a special x-ray to visualize your child's urinary tract and bladder.